Dr Steph Fuller, BA (Hons) (Cardiff University), MA (UCL), PhD (University of East Anglia)

 Profile

-Dr Steph Fuller, PFHEA, is the Queen Mary Academy's Academic Practice Taught Programmes Manager.
-Steph leads the Academy’s taught programmes Certificate in Learning and Teaching (CILT) and Postgraduate Certificate in Academic Practice (PGCAP), with responsibility for managing the programmes, leading modules, teaching and supporting colleagues.
-She also leads curriculum enhancement support across the university with a focus on curriculum design, employability, sustainability and assessment.
+Dr Steph Fuller, PFHEA, is Programme Director for the Academy’s taught programmes Certificate in Learning and Teaching (CILT) and Postgraduate Certificate in Academic Practice (PGCAP).
+She has responsibility for managing the programmes, leading modules, teaching and supporting colleagues.
+Steph leads curriculum enhancement support across the university with a focus on curriculum design, employability and sustainability.

-Steph joined QMUL in 2014 as an Education Adviser and worked to support colleagues on the taught programmes by teaching and leading modules.
-She also led on dissemination of good practice through organising teaching and learning events including the Teaching and Learning Conference, and managed education grants and funding.
-Before coming to QMUL, Steph lectured at UG and PG levels in the School of Film, Television and Media at the University of East Anglia and previously worked in the civil service.
+Steph joined QMUL in 2014 as an Education Adviser in the Centre for Academic and Professional Development.
+Before coming to QMUL, Steph lectured in the School of Film, Television and Media at the University of East Anglia and previously worked in the civil service.
 She received her PhD in film studies from the University of East Anglia in 2013 (funded by the Arts & Humanities Research Council) and had her thesis published as a monograph.
 She has research interests around areas of online education, employability, curriculum enhancement and co-creation and sustainability in education.
-She was awarded Principal Fellowship of Advance HE in 2025.
+She was awarded Advance HE Principal Fellow in 2025.
+She is currently External Examiner for the PGCAP at the University of Brighton.

 Teaching